CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Laguna Azul Centro Commercial Getsemani, Calle Larga (in front of Donde Pacho).

 Another non-carby option, Laguna Azul specialises in ceviches.
 I like it because the ceviches are real ceviches in the sense that they are not filled with cream and tomato sauce and mayonnaise, but the raw seafood is “cooked” in the acidic citrus-based dressing.
 If you haven't tried ceviche before you really, really should.
 It is fresh and zesty and clean tasting.
 And you don't feel all gluggy and heavy afterwards.
-I normally get the Corvina which is around 12,000 pesos - a little above budget - but vale la pena.
-And the Blue Lagoon/Brooke Shields kitch-ness of t the restaurant is all nostalgic cool.
-Photos!
+I normally get the Corvina which is around 25,000 pesos - a little above budget - but vale la pena.
+And the Blue Lagoon/Brooke Shields kitch-ness of the restaurant is all nostalgic cool.
+You can also order inside Don Pacho and add a plate of shaved Jamon Photos!

 Picture